Who knew you could make a dairy free chowder AND that it could be creamy-delicious-goooood? I didn’t until pretty recently!

 - 2 bay leaves

 - Bunch of green onions, chopped with green ends reserved for garnish

-- In a large pan over low heat, soften the onions and carrots in the coconut oil or ghee, about 10 minutes.
+- In a large pan over low heat, soften the onions and carrots in the avocado oil, about 10 minutes.

 - Add 2 cups of the diced sweet potato to the pan along with the onions and carrots.
 Pour in the clam juice and 1 can of the coconut milk.
 Remove the cream from the 2nd can of coconut milk and add to the pan.
 Reserve the remaining coconut water.
 Add the bay leaves, thyme and salt.
 Increase the heat to a low simmer.

 - In a separate smaller pan filled ⅔ full of water, add the other 2 cups of potato and boil until tender.

 - Drain the sweet potatoes and add them to a blender with the reserved coconut water.
 Blend until smooth.